jroettenbacher/phd_base/docs/processing.rst

 This script loops through all input files and runs ecrad with the setup given in ``IFS_namelist_x.nam``.

-**Attention:** ecRad has to be run without full paths for the input and output nc file.
+**Attention (version 1.4.1):** ecRad has to be run without full paths for the input and output nc file.
 Only the namelist has to be given with its full path.
 The namelist has to be in the same folder as the input files and the output files have to be written in the same folder.

 The date defines the input path which is generally ``/projekt_agmwend/data/{campaign}/{ecrad/ifs_folder}/ecrad_input/yyyymmdd/``.
-It then writes the output to the same path, one output file per input file.
+It then writes the output to the given output path, one output file per input file.
-The ``radiative_properties.nc`` file which is generated in each run is renamed and moved to a separate folder to avoid overwriting the file.
+The ``radiative_properties.nc`` file which is optionally generated in each run depending on the namelist is renamed and moved to a separate folder to avoid overwriting the file.

 **Input:**